-The second neighbourhood to emerge was known as "Ikaluit" which was situated on the site of a beach used for fishing.
-In the 1940s, this area became a small, unplanned settlement of tupiit (tents), qarmait (Inuit houses with rigid walls), and wooden shelters located on the level ground southeast of the head of Koojesse Inlet.
-Ikaluit was still used to refer to this part of the community until 1987 when the name Iqaluit was given to the whole town.
+The second neighbourhood to appear was "Ikaluit," situated at a traditional fishing place.
+In the 1940s, this name was applied to a small, unplanned settlement of Inuit tents, qammat (Inuit houses with rigid walls) and wooden shelters on the level ground southeast of the head of Koojesse Inlet.
+Ikaluit kept that name until 1987 when the name Iqaluit was given to the larger community.

 The third area, located on high ground northeast of the air base is associated with the Cold War.
 It was built as the most northern station of the Pinetree Line.
-This was a line of early warning radar stations that ran from the Rocky Mountains across Canada to Labrador and the eastern Arctic south of the better-known Distant Early Warning (DEW) Line.
+This was a line of early warning radar stations that ran from the Rocky Mountains across Canada to Labrador and the Eastern Arctic south of the better-known Distant Early Warning (DEW) Line.
 Known as "Upper Base," this area was off limits to civilians unless they worked there.
 It closed in 1961.

 After the construction of Upper Base in the 1950s, Canadian authorities designed and built a fourth neighbourhood specifically for Inuit.
-Named Apex (often called "Apex Hill"), it was constructed near an existing Hudson's Bay Company (HBC) post at Niaqunnguut at the end of a new road that connected it to the airport 5 km away.
-Scholars who studied the two Inuit neighbourhoods, Apex and Ikhaluit, in the early 1960s found that Inuit in the two places had similar attitudes and expectations, even though Ikhaluit was denied many of the facilities that people in Apex enjoyed.
+Named Apex (often called "Apex Hill"), it was constructed near an existing Hudson's Bay Company (HBC) post at Niaqunnguut at the end of a new road that connected it to the airport 5 kilometres away.
+Scholars who studied the two Inuit neighbourhoods, Apex and Ikaluit, in the early 1960s found that Inuit in the two places had similar attitudes and expectations, even though Ikaluit was denied many of the facilities that people in Apex enjoyed.